Nightwatch (1994 film)

-Nightwatch (Nattevagten) is a 1994 Danish horror film written and directed by Ole Bornedal.
+Nightwatch (Nattevagten) is a 1994 Danish horror thriller film written and directed by Ole Bornedal.
 The film involves Martin (Nikolaj Coster-Waldau) who gets a student job as night watchman at the Forensic Medicine Institute.
 When making his rounds he finds he must go to where the deceased people are kept.
 At the same time, a series of murders occur among women in Copenhagen, while mysterious and unexplained things happen in the medical department.

 Nightwatch was a success in Denmark and was shown at the Fantafestival in 1995.
 An English-language remake of the film was released in 1997, and a sequel in 2023; both were also directed by Bornedal.
 The original Nightwatch was included on a list of the top 100 Danish films as chosen by Kosmorama.

 Plot

 Law student Martin Bork takes a job as a night watchman at Copenhagen's Forensic Medicine Institute, believing it will allow more time to study.
 As part of his nightly rounds, Martin is required to use a watchclock as he checks numerous locations throughout the hospital, including the morgue.
 The retiring watchman tells Martin a story about a scandal that once occurred in the institute, in which a night watchman engaged in necrophilia with corpses in the morgue; the incident was never publicized, however.

 Meanwhile, a serial killer is scalping and murdering women in the city.
 One night, police superintendent Peter Wörmer arrives at the institute with the body of a recent victim, Inge.
 Peter tells Martin he once worked as the building's night watchman before joining the police.
 Later, while Martin is on duty, a pull-string alarm is activated in the morgue.
 When Martin goes to investigate, he finds his classmate and friend Jens, posed as a corpse under a medical sheet, playing a prank.

 In their spare time, Martin and Jens challenge each other to a series of dares, with the loser being challenged to marry Kalinka and Lotte, their respective girlfriends.
 As the dares become more risky, Jens challenges Martin to have sex with Joyce, a young prostitute and heroin addict he has had relations with, using Martin's name as an alias.
 During a dinner, in which Martin goes by Jens's name, Joyce recounts that she suspects one of her clients may be the unknown serial killer who murdered Inge.

 One night at the institute, Martin finds bloody footprints in the morgue, which he follows through the basement, leading to Inge's body propped up in a hallway.
 When he phones the on-call physician to inspect, the body and footprints have disappeared, and Inge's corpse is undisturbed in the morgue.
 Kalinka begins to worry that his job at the institute is affecting his psychological state.
 Kalinka insists on spending a night with Martin on the job.
 In the morgue, Martin and Kalinka have sex.
 The next day, Joyce visits Kalinka and reveals his and Jens's game of dares to her.
 Kalinka angrily confronts Martin.